Nissan X-Trail SUV

 Big wheels make the ride uncomfortably firm

 The new Nissan X-Trail has shed the trappings of dated off-road ruggedness for a interior that's both stylish and well built.
-Quality inside the X-Trail isn’t up to the standards of cars from Audi or Mercedes; but Nissan has used plenty of soft-touch plastics to give the new model a more upmarket feel.
+Quality inside the X-Trail isn’t up to the standards of cars from Audi or Mercedes but Nissan has used plenty of soft-touch plastics to give the new model a more upmarket feel.
 In truth, the X-Trail feels much like the popular Qashqai from behind the wheel, which is no bad thing.

 By fitting Active Ride Control – a clever electronic system that helps the suspension iron out bumps in the road – Nissan has insured that the X-Trail is much more comfortable than the car it replaces.
 Fitting the larger 19-inch wheels, which come standard with n-tec and Tekna models, does have an adverse effect on the car's comfort, though.